I think you'll agree with me when I say:

 - Saves the Day Project of the Year

-According to We Are Wearables, the Apple Watch 2 took the wearable tech of the year award.
+According to Forbes, the Apple Watch 2 took the wearable tech of the year award.

 “The Wareable Tech Awards celebrated a full-throttle year for amazing devices and breath-taking experiences in the wearable and connected-self space”, said Wareable’s Editor-in-Chief, Paul Lamkin. " From the refinement of smartwatches and fitness trackers to emerging tech like hearables and smart clothing, not to mention the VR revolution, 2016 has been a year of non-stop innovation.”